atsheehan/curriculum/lessons/associations/associations.md

 comment.article
 ```

 This returns the same record as `Article.where(id: comment.article_id).first` did except we have to use far less syntax.
-Active Record makes manipulating our records much simpler to the point where we don't have to deal with SQL on a regular basis and can instead focus on using our objects and the relationships between them.
+ActiveRecord makes manipulating our records much simpler to the point where we don't have to deal with SQL on a regular basis and can instead focus on using our objects and the relationships between them.

 ### Rules to Follow